The most convenient and comfortable grips for Nintendo Switch

 - Heavy duty: Mumba Rubberized Snap On Hard Case

-- Great for families: FASTSNAIL Grips
+- Great for families: FASTSNAIL Grips Compatible with Nintendo Switch Joy-Con

-- Super Mario red: PDP Red Gel Guards
+- Anti-slip grips: Jamont Joy-Con Gel Guards

-- Consistent color scheme: Grip Gel Guards
+- Consistent color scheme: TNP Gel Guards

-Palm support: Goplay GripStaff Pick
+Palm support: RDS Industries GripStandStaff Pick

 This comfort grip will hold your entire console and give your palms amazing support.
-Holding onto your switch will feel less like holding onto a stiff notebook and more like holding onto a really long PlayStation controller.
-It's perfect for consistent solo-gaming.
+Holding onto your Switch will feel less like holding onto a stiff notebook and more like holding onto a really long PlayStation controller.
+It's perfect for consistent solo gaming.

 Full coverage: Orzly Comfort Grip Case

-A great grip for more solo-gaming.
-This piece puts all the grips directly to the back of the device instead of the sides.
-It gives your fingers a little more to grip so you don't have to lean the corners of your Switch into the bottoms of your palms.
-Choose between 10 different colors.
+A great grip for more solo gaming, this piece puts all the grips directly to the device's back instead of the sides.
+It gives your fingers a little more to grip, so you don't have to lean the corners of your Switch into the bottoms of your palms.
+Choose between nine different colors.

 Longer width: PowerA Joy-Con Comfort Grip

-PowerA Joy-Con is perfect for when you are playing solo-games but still use the TV instead of the screen on the Switch itself.
-It adds comfort to your dual Joy-Cons without having the two be entirely separated by different comfort grips.
+PowerA Joy-Con is perfect for playing solo games but still uses the TV instead of the screen on the Switch itself.
+It adds comfort to your dual Joy-Cons without having different comfort grips entirely separate the two.
 Plus, the lights on these grips let you know when your controller is dying.
 Handy!

 Heavy duty: Mumba Rubberized Snap On Hard Case